-Many reasonable adjustments require evidence of the candidate's long-term learning difficulty, disability or health problem.
+Many reasonable adjustments reflect a candidate's long-term learning difficulty, disability or health problem.
 Sufficient evidence typically takes the form of a document, statement or letter from a medical practitioner or external special educational needs assessor.

-Candidates requesting a reasonable adjustment or an exemption must provide evidence of their disability, medical condition or learning needs, and a copy of this must be provided to GA with the request form.
+Candidates requesting a reasonable adjustment or an exemption must provide evidence of their disability, medical condition or learning needs, and a copy of this must be provided to GA with the request form, where these forms of evidence are available.

-Where it is not possible for the candidate to provide evidence from a medical practitioner and/or does not have a statement relating to their learning difficulty, and the potential reasonable adjustment consists of providing extra time for an assessment, permitting additional rest breaks, or the use of a Reader, Scribe or Prompter, GA permits the centre to supply a specialist assessment carried out by a specialist teacher who is employed, or contracted, by the centre.
+Where it is not possible for the candidate to provide evidence from a medical practitioner and/or does not have a statement relating to their learning difficulty, and the potential reasonable adjustment consists of providing extra time for an assessment, permitting additional rest breaks, or the use of a Reader, Scribe or Prompter, GA permits the centre to supply alternative evidence.
+This may be particularly relevant where an adult learner does not have formal medical documentation or diagnosis of their needs.